shaik1002/biggitlabbomb/doc/ci/variables/index.md

 Variables saved in the `.gitlab-ci.yml` file are visible to all users with access to the repository, and should store only non-sensitive project configuration.
 For example, the URL of a database saved in a `DATABASE_URL` variable.
-Sensitive variables containing values like secrets or keys should be [added in the UI](#define-a-cicd-variable-in-the-ui).
+Sensitive variables containing values like secrets or keys should be [stored in project settings](#define-a-cicd-variable-in-the-ui).

 You can use `variables` in a job or at the top level of the `.gitlab-ci.yml` file.
 If the variable is defined: